chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 **Error message:** Unable to restore backup: Listing backups failed: RequestError: send request failed caused by: Get "https://s3.amazonaws.com/a2backup"

+**Reason behind error:** Automate instance is not able to find s3 bucket.

+**Steps to resolve:** Make sure that access key, secret key and endpoints are correct.

-**Steps to resolve:** If you are using onprem s3 for backup and your are facing issues with restore then attach s3-endpoint with s3 restore command.
+  If you are using onprem s3 for backup and your are facing issues with restore then attach s3-endpoint with s3 restore command.

  `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key" --s3-endpoint "<URL>"`